 This survey was for parents / carers in Wakefield who have children and young people aged 0 to 25 years with Special Educational Needs and Disabilities (SEND).
 Our aim was to see how well Wakefield Council and Health Services identify children and young people with SEND, how well they meet those needs and how effectively they improve outcomes for those children and young people.

-The results of the survey are currently being reviewed and summarised in a short report.
+The results of the survey have now been summarised in a short report.
 They will be used in our discussions with Wakefield Council to help improve services.
-The survey findings will also be made available to parent / carers on the local offer.
+You can download a copy of the survey below:

 Last reviewed: 10/02/2020